-Ordóñez-Mena JM., Schöttker B., Saum KU., Holleczek B., Burwinkel B., Wang TJ., Brenner H.
+Ordóñez-Mena JM., Schottker B., Saum KU., Holleczek B., Burwinkel B., Wang TJ., Brenner H.

-Background: Several investigations assessed the association of vitamin D receptor (VDR) SNPs with cancer risk.
-Less is known about the implications of other vitamin D pathway SNPs on cancer risk.
-Methods: In a population-based cohort study of 9,949 German older adults, we used Cox regression to assess the association of 6 SNPs in the VDR, vitamin D-binding protein (GC), 7-dehydrocholesterol reductase (DHCR7), vitamin D 25- hydroxylase (CYP2R1), and vitamin D 24-hydroxylase (CYP24A1) genes with total and site-specific cancer incidence endpoints.
+© 2017 American Association for Cancer Research.
+Background: Several investigations assessed the association of Vitamin D receptor (VDR) SNPs with cancer risk.
+Less is known about the implications of other Vitamin D pathway SNPs on cancer risk.
+Methods: In a population-based cohort study of 9,949 German older adults, we used Cox regression to assess the association of 6 SNPs in the VDR, Vitamin D-binding protein (GC), 7-dehydrocholesterol reductase (DHCR7), Vitamin D 25- hydroxylase (CYP2R1), and Vitamin D 24-hydroxylase (CYP24A1) genes with total and site-specific cancer incidence endpoints.
 Results: Overall, no association of SNPs with cancer incidence endpoints was observed, except for a genotype score based on SNPs associated with lower 25(OH)D, which was associated with higher lung cancer risk [HR, 1.20; 95% confidence intervals (CI), 1.03-1.39], although this was no longer significant after correcting for multiple testing.
-Conclusions: Our data provide little to no evidence of a major influence of vitamin D genetic predisposition on cancer risks.
-Impact: Large-scale genetic epidemiology consortia and metaanalysis of smaller published studies are needed to verify a potential modest influence of genetic variation in the association of vitamin D with the risk of cancer.
-Cancer Epidemiol Biomarkers Prev; 26(9); 1459-61. ©2017 AACR.
+Conclusions: Our data provide little to no evidence of a major influence of Vitamin D genetic predisposition on cancer risks.
+Impact: Large-scale genetic epidemiology consortia and metaanalysis of smaller published studies are needed to verify a potential modest influence of genetic variation in the association of Vitamin D with the risk of cancer.